pytorch/serve/kubernetes/README.md

 **Create EFS Volume for the EKS Cluster**

 This section describes steps to prepare a EFS backed PersistentVolume that would be used by the TS Helm Chart.
-To prepare a EFS volume as a shared model / config store we have to create a EFS file system, Security Group and Ingress rule to enable EFS communicate across NAT of the EKS cluster.
+To prepare a EFS volume as a shared model / config store we have to create a EFS file system, Security Group, Ingress rule, Mount Targets to enable EFS communicate across NAT of the EKS cluster.

 This heavy lifting for these steps is performed by ``setup_efs.sh`` script.
 To run the script, Update the following variables in `setup_efs.sh`